 The Yoruba’s have a unique culture, they are found in the western parts of Nigeria with the population of about 40 million.
-They have their unique cultures, example of their unique culture is the christening of a new born baby who is named after eight day of birth.
+They have their unique cultures, an example of their unique culture is the christening of a newborn baby who is named after eight-day of birth.

 This tradition has been going on for ages.
 Neighbors, friends and families are always invited to celebrate with the family of the child.
 Food, drinks and gift are always present at the ceremony.

 It is believed in Yoruba land that giving a child the appropriate name is very important, as the name given to a child can affect or influence the way he or she lives.
 A child named after a thief is believed to grow up to be a thief that is why Yoruba people give real importance to naming a child.

 Predominantly names are given by grandparents and great grandparents, but nowadays babies can be given names by their parents, grandparents or very close kin.
 That is why a Yoruba child has more than one name, some can go as high as having more than 10 (especially if the child is first).

 The naming of a child can be broadly classified into four major categories namely;

 - Preordained names: these are names given to a child from heaven.